Pécs

 After the day of the Battle of Mohács (1526) in which the invading Ottoman army defeated the armies of King Lajos (Louis II), the armies of Suleiman occupied Pécs.
 After the relentless massacre, several buildings in Pécs were set on fire.
 Only those who were able to escape in time to the castle of Pécs, which the Ottomans could not occupy, survived the devastation.
 Church officials fleeing Pécs did not do well either, they were robbed by Batthyány Ferenc and his remaining men, who were supposed to come to the aid of the Hungarians.

 The Dual Kingship has come: Hungary was divided.
-One party supported King Habsburg Ferdinand, the other party crowned Szapolyai János in Székesfehérvár.
+One party supported King Habsburg Ferdinand, and the other party crowned Szapolyai János in Székesfehérvár.
 The citizens of Pécs supported Emperor Ferdinand, but the rest of Baranya County supported King János.
 In the summer of 1527, Ferdinand defeated the armies of Szapolyai and was crowned king on November 3.
 (Please, note that I use the Eastern name order for Hungarian names.)

 Ferdinand favored the city because of its support and exempted Pécs from paying taxes.
 Pécs was rebuilt and fortified.
 In 1529, the Ottomans captured Pécs again and went on a campaign against Vienna.
 The Ottomans made Pécs accept King Szapolyai János (who was allied with them) as their ruler.
 King János died in 1540.
 In 1541, the Ottomans occupied the castle of Buda and ordered Isabella, the widow of János to cede Pécs to them, since the city was of strategic importance.
 However, the citizens of Pécs defended the city against the Ottomans and swore loyalty to Ferdinand.
 It was Athinay Simon who defended it against the 50,000-strong army of Sultan Suleiman.

-Ferdinand helped the city and defended it from further Ottoman attacks, but his advisers persuaded him into focusing more on the cities of Székesfehérvár and Esztergom instead of Pécs.
+Ferdinand helped the city and defended it from further Ottoman attacks, but his advisers persuaded him to focus more on the cities of Székesfehérvár and Esztergom instead of Pécs.
 Sultan Suleiman led his campaign in 1543 against Valpó and Siklós castles.
 Having taken them, he turned against Pécs.
 Pécs was preparing for the siege, Ferdinand had sent there 1,000 cavalrymen and 1,000 infantrymen.
 At that time, the famous Borderland warrior, Magyar Bálint served as a low-ranking officer at Pécs, too.
 Unfortunately, a day before the siege, the Flemish and Walloon mercenaries fled from the city and raided the nearby lands.

 Bishop Várallyai Stanislaus, in the absence of Castellan Székely Lukács, who was on Ferdinand’s party, had encouraged the defenders to make a last stand but he fled before the Turks got there.
 He went to Fehérvár where the old priest died.
 We know that all the other priests in his retinue fled from Pécs, including the nuns.
 The nuns were attacked by the pillaging soldiers of Werbőczy Imre who robbed them.
 Seeing the bishop and the mercenaries gone, the burghers rebelled.
 According to the chronicle of Istvánffy Miklós, their mutiny was instigated by officers like Alia Mátyás and Magyar Bálint, though Magyar’s role is doubted.
 Their delegation went out to the sultan, pleading for mercy.

-They agreed to open the gate before the troops of Kászim bey.
+They agreed to open the gate before the troops of Kászim Bey.
 It was how Pécs fell into the hands of the Turks on July 20, 1543, it was how they gave up the defenseless castle without any resistance.
 Their shame and cowardice were mentioned for decades, even Istvánffy recorded it like this in his chronicle at the beginning of the 17th century.

 After occupying the city, the Ottomans fortified it and turned it into a real Ottoman city.
 The Christian churches were turned into mosques; Turkish baths and minarets were built, Qur’an schools were founded, and there was a bazaar in place of the market.
 For 143 years the city was allegedly an island of peace in a land of war.